anchal-physics/hello-world/README.md

 Hello World Project

 Hi everyone,
-Sems like I'm helping you learn something cool.
+Seems like I'm helping you learn something cool.
 Go on.